UAW to vote on strike authorization next week as president says talks with Detroit 3 moving slowly

-DETROIT (AP) — About 146,000 members of the United Auto Workers union will vote next week on authorizing their leaders to call strikes against the Detroit automakers.
+DETROIT (AP) — About 146,000 members of the United Auto Workers union will vote next week whether to authorize their leaders to call strikes against the Detroit automakers.

-Union President Shawn Fain said in a statement Tuesday that talks are moving slowly and have yet to get to wages and other economic issues.
+Union President Shawn Fain told members in a Facebook Live appearance Tuesday that the talks, which started in mid-July, are moving slowly and have yet to get to wages and other economic issues.

 The union’s contracts with General Motors, Ford and Stellantis expire in about a month, at 11:59 p.m.
 Sept.
 14.

-The union did not name a target company for a strike in its Tuesday statement.
-Fain is scheduled to hold a Facebook Live meeting with workers later Tuesday.
+“If we want to make progress at the bargaining table, we need to show the companies that it’s not just talk,” Fain said of the strike vote.

+He told local offices to report the results of their votes to the union headquarters by Aug.
+24.

-Strike authorization votes are a routine part of contract talks and are often overwhelmingly approved.
+Strike authorization votes are a routine part of contract talks and are often overwhelmingly approved, but Fain said the vote is a sign of the union’s strength.

 Fain has set high expectations for the contract talks and says the union will seek more than 40% general pay raises over four years, restoration of pensions for newer hires, cost-of-living increases, an end to wage tiers, and other benefits.
 He has said workers can make big gains but must be ready to strike to get them.